hardwario/bc-website/content/doc/old/mqtt.cs.md

+---
-# MQTT - Messaging via Broker
+title: MQTT - Messaging via Broker
+---

 MQTT (formerly Message Queuing Telemetry Transport, today MQTT) is a simple and lightweight protocol for transmitting messages between clients through a central point/broker.
 Thanks to its compact simplicity it can easily be implemented in systems with “small” processors and has spread relatively quickly.